Back To Search Results

 Outcomes and Evidence

-The majority of people biten by an animal have an excellent outcome.
+The majority of people who are bitten by an animal have an excellent outcome.
 However, injuries to the face, groin, and hands can lead to high morbidity.
 The available literature reveals conflicting opinions on management, and until evidence-based medical evidence is available, the treatment will remain empirical.[11]

 References